Bill Frist: Other endeavors

 After leaving the U.S. Senate, Frist taught at Princeton and Vanderbilt.
 From 2007- 2008 Frist served as the Frederick H. Schultz Class of 1951 Visiting professor of International Economic Policy at Princeton's Woodrow Wilson School of Public and International Affairs, teaching with his longtime mentor, renowned healthcare economist Uwe Reinhardt.
 From 2009 – 2010, Frist taught as a Distinguished Professor at Vanderbilt University with Congressman Jim Cooper (D-TN).

-Frist also became a co-chair of One Vote '08, an initiative of the ONE campaign, with former Senate Majority Leader Tom Daschle (D-SD).
+Frist also became a co-chair of One Vote '08, an initiative of the ONE campaign, with former Senate majority leader Tom Daschle (D-SD).
 According to OneVote.org, "One Vote '08 is an unprecedented, non-partisan campaign to make global health and extreme poverty foreign policy priorities in the 2008 presidential election."
 Frist traveled to Africa for the ONE campaign in July 2008.

-Since 2011, Frist has served as a senior fellow at the Bipartisan Policy Center, and is co-chair of the organization's Health Project with former Senate Majority Leader Tom Daschle.
+Since 2011, Frist has served as a senior fellow at the Bipartisan Policy Center, and is co-chair of the organization's Health Project with former Senate majority leader Tom Daschle.

 Frist is a trained pilot, a skill he used to annually travel to all 95 Tennessee counties while campaigning and in office.

 An active runner while in the Senate, Frist completed seven marathons from 1998 – 2001.

 Books

 In June 1989, Frist published his first book, Transplant: A Heart Surgeon's Account of the Life-And-Death Dramas of the New Medicine, in which he wrote, "A doctor is a man whose job justifies everything ...
 Life [is] a gift, not an inalienable right."

 With J. H. Helderman, he edited "Grand Rounds in Transplantation" in 1995, which described case studies in kidney, heart, lung, liver, and bone marrow transplantation drawn from Vanderbilt's case load.

 In October 1999, Frist co-authored Tennessee Senators, 1911–2001: Portraits of Leadership in a Century of Change with J. Lee Annis Jr.

 In March 2002, Frist published, When Every Moment Counts: What You Need to Know About Bioterrorism from the Senate's Only Doctor, sharing practical guidance following the 2001 anthrax attacks on how to stay safe in the event of a bioterrorism attack.

 In 2003, Frist and co-author Shirley Wilson released the book, Good People Beget Good People: A Genealogy of the Frist Family.

 In October 2009, Frist published A Heart to Serve: The Passion to Bring Health, Hope, and Healing.
 The book details his family legacy, his experiences as a heart and lung transplant surgeon and a U.S. Senator, and covers several of his medical mission trips in Africa, the process to enact PEPFAR, the 2001 anthrax attacks and SARS, the Medicare Modernization Act, and the 1998 Capitol shooting where he administered care.

-He coedited with Dr. Manish Sethi An Introduction to Health Policy in 2013.
+He coedited with Manish Sethi An Introduction to Health Policy in 2013.